One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Acknowledgments

 \section{Acknowledgments}

-This research was partially supported by an ISF grant 668/21, an ISF equipment grant, and by the Israeli Council for Higher Education (CHE) via the Data Science Research Center, Ben-Gurion University of the Negev, Israel.
+This research was partially supported by the Lynn and William Frankel Center of the Computer Science Department, Ben-Gurion University of the Negev, an ISF grant 668/21, an ISF equipment grant, and by the Israeli Council for Higher Education (CHE) via the Data Science Research Center, Ben-Gurion University of the Negev, Israel.

 {

 }